- Agents 695

 Whether you live in Berlin or Buenos Aires, Cape Town or Caracas, chances are you’re facing one of modern life’s recurring problems: admitting that the expensive stationary bike you bought to get into shape has become a clunky, makeshift clothes hanger.
 Or maybe you’ve just finished Marie Kondō’s The Life-Changing Magic of Tidying Up.
 Either way, the bike has to go.

-After reviewing Freshdesk and other providers, OLX chose Zendesk’s omnichannel solution for its easy configuration and ability to be customized using the Zendesk API.
-Toral felt confident the workflows they could set up in Zendesk Support would help customer service managers prioritize work for their teams.
+After reviewing Freshdesk and other providers, OLX chose Zendesk’s omnichannel solution for its easy configuration and ability to be customised using the Zendesk API.
+Toral felt confident the workflows they could set up in Zendesk Support would help customer service managers prioritise work for their teams.

 “That’s something that is not very common,” said Toral, who has been with OLX for more than nine years.
 “Freshdesk, for example, is very flexible in terms of what you can change, with the code for the help page, but it has no configurations at all for the agent, and that’s something that we need.
 We want to offer the best possible support and have very satisfied users.”